bhontz/CodingForGoodGaming/README.md

 #### Version History

-Summary of functionality through 2020-04-17
+Summary of functionality through 2020-04-26

+    + took a guess at the cause of last week's dialog closing bug and added some code to help

     + added "star suit" and two extra jokers in keeping with the original deck specs

     + functional now, albeit without scoring or book / run tagging